0xRadikal/Foam-Sanat/README.md

 ### 💬 Comment API & Moderation

-Product reviews are now persisted through REST endpoints under `/api/comments`:
+Product reviews are served through REST endpoints under `/api/comments`:

 - `GET /api/comments?productId=...` returns approved comments for a product.
-- `POST /api/comments` submits a comment that enters the moderation queue with basic spam protection.
+- `POST /api/comments` submits a comment that enters the moderation queue with spam/rate-limit protection.
 - Admin-only routes (`DELETE /api/comments/:id`, `PATCH /api/comments/:id`, `POST /api/comments/:id/replies`) require a bearer token.

+**Storage + rate limiting**

+- By default, comments are stored in a local SQLite database at `app/api/comments/data/comments.db`.
+- On read-only hosts (e.g. serverless without persistent disks) set `COMMENTS_DATABASE_URL` or `DATABASE_URL` to point to a writable SQLite/SQL path; otherwise the API returns `503` to avoid data loss.
+- Rate limiting uses Redis when `RATE_LIMIT_REDIS_URL`/`REDIS_URL` is present; otherwise an in-memory limiter is used for development.

 Set the moderation token in your environment before starting the app: